JA Prescott Medal

 The JA Prescott Medal is awarded annually to a person who has made an outstanding contribution to soil science.
 The JA Prescott recipient receives a medal and a certificate.
 The Award is open to financial members of Soil Science Australia and other Australian soil scientists.

-Nominations must be made on the prescribed application form, available from the Federal Office or Soil Science Australia website at the beginning of each calendar year.
-Nominations must be submitted electronically to the Federal Secretary and the Federal Office before the closing date in the year in which the Medal is to be awarded.
+Nominations must be made via the online application form before the closing date in the year in which the Medal is to be awarded.

-Nominations are to be prepared nominator and a seconder and supported by three additional financial Members of Soil Science Australia.
+Nominations should be prepared in each case by a nominator and a seconder and be supported by three additional financial members of the Society.

-The JA Prescott medal ispresented by the Federal President or their proxy at each national conference held by Soil Science Australia or at another event determined by the Federal Council.
+The JA Prescott medal is presented by the Federal President or their proxy at a Soil Science Australia national conference or another event determined by the Federal Council.

 |1972||C.G.
 Stephens||1990||K.G.
 Tiller||2008||R. Dalal|

 |1973||–||1991||R. Gilkes||2009||M. McLaughlin|